Nevenall/sufficient-reason/System/Magick.md

 #### Resisting Feats

-  Reality can add dice from a Mage's Paradox to it's pool for resisting a feat.
-These dice are spent unless the GM gives the mage a PP
+  Reality can add any number of dice from a Mage's Paradox to it's pool for resisting a feat, but any paradox greater then the feat's effect dice will be lost unless the GM gives the Mage 1 PP per extra die to retain them.
-  What if, reality can use a keep paradox equal to the effect dice of the feat.
-Then reality can use more dice and keep them for 1 PP each.
-That sounds like a pretty good balance.

 #### Flaws

-  Reality can use paradox
+  When a mage rolls opportunties on a feat, reality may choose to sneak a flaw into their feat instead of saving the paradox for later.

+  Flaws may add complications to the mage's feat, but can't contradict it.
+For example, a flaw on fire ball can't change or reduce the effect dice of the fire ball, but it could cause damage to the mage, or complicate the situation by setting something important to the mage on fire.

 #### Backlash